ningo-agilityio/ecommerce-chatbot/README.md

 **Notes**: Some questions to test chatbot:
 - Tell me about order process
-- Tell me about faqs
+- Tell me about faqs about cake products
-- Give me price of Black Forest Cake
+- Give me price of Pumpkin Spice Cake
 - Provide me information about Mini Cake with Chocolate
 - What is LangChain?
 - Guide me how to order Mini Cake
 - What is the price of a Black Forest Cake and what is the return policy for this item?
+- Compare its price with Matcha Green Tea Cake
+- Any same models as Matcha Green Tea Cake?